GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Also, a well-known issue of binaural systems is the front-back ambiguity @wightman_resolution_1999.
 It directly comes from the symmetry of such setups in the sagittal plane.
 A sound arriving from a direction in front of the listener produces similar #acr("ITD")s and #acr("ILD")s as a sound from behind the listener.
-For sounds coming from the front and back, the paths to the left and right microphones (or ears) differ by the same amount of time but from opposite directions.
+For sounds coming from the front and back, the paths to the left and right microphones (or ears) differ by the same amount of time, but from opposite directions.
 This symmetry means that the #acr("TDoA") measurement alone cannot distinguish whether the source is in front or behind.

 Beamforming approaches focus on spatial filtering by steering the microphone array to maximize the energy from a specific direction.